Dentures in Burleigh Heads

 Proper denture care is essential to maintain their appearance and functionality.
 Dentures should be cleaned daily with a soft-bristle toothbrush or a special denture brush using a non-abrasive cleaner.
 Avoid using regular toothpaste, as it may scratch the surface of the dentures.
 Rinse them thoroughly after meals to remove food particles and prevent odours.

-When not in use, dentures should be stored in water or a denture-soaking solution to prevent them from drying out and losing their shape.
-Regular check-ups with a dentist or dental prosthetist are also recommended to ensure the dentures continue to fit properly and remain in good condition.
+When not in use, dentures should be stored in a denture case.
+Regular check-ups with a dental prosthetist are also recommended to ensure the dentures continue to fit properly and remain in good

 • How long do dentures typically last?

 The lifespan of dentures varies depending on the material used, the level of care provided, and how often they are worn.
-On average, dentures may last anywhere from five to ten years before they need to be replaced.
-Over time, natural changes in the structure of the gums and jaw can affect how dentures fit, which may require adjustments or replacements.
+On average, dentures may last anywhere from 5-7 years before they need to be replaced.
+However, because there are no natural teeth supporting the bone, the structure of the gums and jaw can change over time, which may affect how well your dentures fit.
+To maintain a comfortable and secure fit, adjustments or relines are typically recommended every 1-2 years to accommodate these changes.

 • Are dentures uncomfortable to wear?